dhlab-basel/Sipi/README.md

 - install cmake: `brew install cmake`
 - install doxygen: `brew install doxygen`

-#### CLion
-If you are using the [CLion](https://www.jetbrains.com/clion/) IDE, put `-j 1` in Preferences -> Build, Execution, Deployment -> CMake -> Build options, to prevent CMake from building with multiple processes.
-Also, note that code inspection in the CLion editor may not work until it has run CMake.

 ### CentOS
 - `yum install package gcc-c++`
 - `yum install package readline-devel`